The Ultimate K-Swap Installation Guide

 Radiator Relocation Bracket Kit

-Most people cut off the drivers' radiator mounting brackets and weld them to the passenger side.
+To mount a K-Swap radiator, most people cut off the driver's radiator mounting brackets and weld them to the passenger side.

-Although this does work and is a free option, there are now specifically designed kits which will make your life easier and installation much neater.
+Although this does work and is a totally free option (just time involved), there are now specifically designed kits which will make your life easier and installation much neater.

-K-Tuned manufacture a complete bolt-in radiator relocation kit, including brand-new rubbers and radiator stays.
+K-Tuned manufactures a complete bolt-in radiator relocation kit, including brand-new rubbers and radiator stays.
 This kit is generally the neatest and most reliable option when fitting your brand-new radiator.

 Slim Spal Radiator Fan

 There is no point in going through all of this to have cooling issues further down the line.
 This is where SPAL Automotive comes into the equation.
-They offer sizes ranging from 3/75" up to 15", although 10"-12" is the most common for this swap.
+They offer sizes ranging from 3/75" to 15", though 10"-12" is most common for this swap, as it uses the least wasted space on the radiator.

-They also have a range of motor sizes to allow for clearance, as the K-Series will sit closer to the radiator than a B/D-Series.
+They also offer a range of motor sizes to allow clearance from the block or air intakes, as the K-Series will sit closer to the radiator than a B/D-Series.

-Spal Automotive would be our only recommendation here as they are the most reliable fans on the market, hence why Speedfactory Racing uses them in their drag spec radiators!
+Spal Automotive is our only recommendation here, as they are the most reliable fans on the market —hence why Speedfactory Racing uses them in their drag-spec radiators!

 Swivel Neck Thermostat Housing